Mason10198/SkywarnPlus/README.md

 > [!IMPORTANT]
 > ## Important Note About ASL3
 > Starting with AllStarLink 3 (ASL3), Asterisk has been upgraded to version 20 and no longer runs as the `root` user.
 Consequently, SkywarnPlus also runs without root privileges on ASL3 systems.
-As a result, SkywarnPlus does not have the necessary permissions to create or modify the `/tmp/AUTOSKY/warnings.txt` file.
-Therefore, the integrations described below will not function on ASL3.
+As a result, SkywarnPlus needs a helper script with the necessary permissions (`ASL3_Supermon_Workaround.py`) to create or modify the `/tmp/AUTOSKY/warnings.txt` file.

 ## AutoSkywarn vs. AUTOSKY
 The original AutoSkywarn (KF5VH) was forked and modified to create the very similar AUTOSKY (HamVoIP).
 For the purposes of this document, they are considered the same.